What does Texas SB1055 do?

 SB1055 is enforced by Southeast Texas Groundwater Conservation District.

-The compliance urgency for SB1055 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB1055 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 The cost impact of SB1055 is estimated as "high".
 This may vary based on industry and implementation requirements.